An official website of the State of Oregon

 What happens next: Once we receive your completed application and payment, we will begin processing your application.
 You will receive an email from us once your license/certificate has been renewed.

 Refund Policy: You may pay by credit card only.
 Fees submitted as part of the application process are not refundable, per ORS 678.410(2).
 Be certain that you intend to complete the process before submitting your payment.
-If you have any questions regarding your eligibility, or there is an error in your payment, please call our Customer Service Center at 971-673-0685 or e-mail email@example.com.
+If you have any questions regarding your eligibility, or there is an error in your payment, please e-mail the OSBN office at email@example.com.

 If your Oregon nursing license or nursing assistant certificate has been expired for 31 days or more, you may apply to reactivate (please see applications for specific requirements) your license or certificate:

 What happens next: After you submit your application and payment, you will receive an email from the OSBN with instructions on how to complete the fingerprinting process for your national criminal background check.
 More information about Oregon’s digital fingerprint system: Frequently Asked Questions about fingerprinting.